hoodiehq/hood.ie/_posts/2016-05-27-welcoming-communities.md

 ### 3. Turn contributors into committers

 A committer can edit code, create branches and manage issues.
-It’s a sign of trust and a award to be officially invited to become part of the project.
+It’s a sign of trust and an award to be officially invited to become part of the project.
 You can require that all tests still pass and code coverage remains at 100% before anything can get merged into a master branch.
 Another integration we like at Hoodie is [LGTM](https://lgtm.co/) — it requires a “LGTM” comment from two members of the maintainers team.
 And if you use GitHub for collaboration, there are great ways to [protect branches](https://help.github.com/articles/about-protected-branches/), so nothing can (accidentally) be damaged.

 ## 4. Turn committers into maintainers